sqz-xy/gad-sdk/docs_sphinx/longform/generic-aiding-velocity-updates.rst

    -vo_angles-90.0_180.0_0.0

+.. _velocitycovariancematrix:

 Covariance matrix
 =================

 All aiding provided to the INS must come with a covariance matrix.
 This is necessary to give the Kalman Filter some indication of confidence in the data being provided, which it can then use to inform its decision to use / reject the data.

 For velocity aiding, the values in covariance matrices are currently expected with units :math:`(m/s)^2`.
 For example, a covariance matrix where motion in all axes is found to be (or assumed to be) independent might look like this:

 .. math::